ldebruijn/graphql-protect/docs/block_field_suggestions.md

 block_field_suggestions:
   # Enable the feature, this will remove any field suggestions on your API
   enable: true
+  # The mask to apply whenever a field suggestion is found.
+The entire message will be replaced with this string
+  mask: [redacted]
 ```

 ## How does it work?